This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Debates

-From 1pm in Grand Committee, members consider four short debates on:
+From 1pm in Grand Committee, members took part in four short debates on:

 - improving access to banking and finance for small businesses